ekeih/libtado/README.md

 ## Installation

-You can download officiel library with `pip install libtado`.
+You can download official library with `pip install libtado`.

 But ifyou want to benefits with improvements for API v2 you will need to download this library.